inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_full_ehr_suite_description_v201.md

 1. Install [postman](https://www.postman.com/downloads/).
 1. Import [this Postman collection](https://github.com/inferno-framework/davinci-dtr-test-kit/blob/main/config/DTR%20Full%20EHR%20Tests%20Postman%20Demo.postman_collection.json).

-#### Startup
+#### Startup and Client Registration
-1. Start a Da Vinci DTR Full EHR Test Suite Session.
+1. Start a Da Vinci DTR Full EHR Test suite session choosing SMART Backend Services for the Client Security Type.
+1. Select the "Dinner Order Questionnaire Example Using SMART (Postman)" preset from the dropdown in the upper left.
+1. Select the Client Registration group from the list at the left, click "RUN TEST" in the upper right, and click "SUBMIT" in the input dialog that appears.
+A "User Action Required" wait dialog will appear.
+1. In another tab, start a SMART App Launch STU2.2 suite session.
+Select the Backend Services group, click "RUN TESTS", and provide the following inputs before clicking "SUBMIT:
+   - **FHIR Endpoint**: the "FHIR Base URL" displayed in the wait dialog in the DTR tests.
+   - **Scopes**: `system/*.rs`
+   - **Client ID**: the "SMART Client Id" displayed in the wait dialog in the DTR tests.
+1. Find the access token to use for the data access request by opening test **3.2.05** Authorization request succeeds when supplied correct information, click on the "REQUESTS" tab, clicking on the "DETAILS" button, and expanding the "Response Body".
+Copy the "access_token" value, which will be a ~100 character string of letters and numbers (e.g., eyJjbGllbnRfaWQiOiJzbWFydF9jbGllbnRfdGVzdF9kZW1vIiwiZXhwaXJhdGlvbiI6MTc0MzUxNDk4Mywibm9uY2UiOiJlZDI5MWIwNmZhMTE4OTc4In0)
 1. Update the postman collection configuration variables found by opening the "DTR Full EHR Tests Postman Demo" collection and selecting the "Variables" tab.
    - **base_url**: corresponds to the where the test suite session is running.
 Defaults to `inferno.healthit.gov`.
-If running in another location, see guidance on the "Overview" tab of the postman collection.
+If running on another server, see guidance on the "Overview" tab of the postman collection.
-   - **access_token**: note the "Current value" (update if desired) for use later.
+   - **access_token**: the access token extracted in the previous step.

 #### Dinner Questionnaire (Standard)

 For the standard (static) questionnaire demo, use the requests in the _Static Dinner_ folder in the Postman collection.

-1. Return to the Inferno test session and in the test list at the left, select _2 Static Questionnaire Workflow_.
-1. Click the "Run All Tests" button in the upper right.
-1. Add the **access_token** configured in postman to the Inferno input with the same name
-1. Click the "Submit" button in Inferno.
-1. Attest that the EHR has launched its DTR workflow in Inferno by clicking the link for the **true** response.
+Follow the quick start instructions above with the following modifications:
-1. Once the next wait dialog has appeared within Inferno asking for a `$questionnaire-package` request, use postman to submit the "Questionnaire Package for Dinner (Static)" request.
-Confirm that the response that looks similar to the "Example Working Response" in postman and click the link to continue the tests.
+- Use postman to submit the "Questionnaire Package for Dinner (Static)" request when Inferno is waiting for a `$questionnaire-package` request.
+Note that the response that looks similar to the "Example Working Response" in postman.
-1. Attest to the remainder of the tests as desired to get a sense for what is involved in testing with an actual EHR implementation.
-To see what a valid QuestionnaireResponse looks like, see the "Sample QuestionnaireResponse for Dinner (Static) ..." request in postman.
+- Copy the contents of the "Sample QuestionnaireResponse for Dinner (Static) ..." postman request for the **Completed QuestionnaireResponse** input.

+The "Dinner Order Questionnaire Example Using SMART (Postman)" preset also populates the same questionnaire as the tester-provided questionnaire to use in the Basic Workflows -> Static Questionnaire Workflow group.
+You can execute that group as well in a similar manner to see how tester-provided questionnaire tests are different.

 #### Dinner Questionnaire (Adaptive)

 For the adaptive questionnaire demo, use the requests in the _Adaptive Dinner_ folder in the Postman collection.

-1. Return to the Inferno test session and in the test list at the left, select _3 Adaptive Questionnaire Workflow_.
-1. Click the "Run All Tests" button in the upper right.
+1. Return to the Inferno test session and in the test list at the left, select **3.2** Dinner Order Adaptive Questionnaire Workflow, click the "RUN ALL TESTS" button in the upper right, and click "SUBMIT" in the input dialog.
-1. Add the **access_token** configured in postman to the Inferno input with the same name (if not already present)
-1. Click the "Submit" button in Inferno.
 1. Attest that the EHR has launched its DTR workflow in Inferno by clicking the link for the **true** response.
 1. Once the **Adaptive Questionnaire Retrieval** wait dialog has appeared within Inferno asking for `$questionnaire-package` and `$next-question`